indrajithvinodnair/budTars/readme.md

     through component input or by other means.

 3. May be allow users to set budget caps in fixed, variable, Priority / Investments .
 Even though we dont track investments as is in the app.
 We still can log those as expenses since they are taken out from the monthly salary.
 Also instead of showing all the budget caps at once in the home screen, maybe we can show budget caps grouped by type.
-While logging and adding transactions, an additional input needs to be taken which is the expense type.
+Expand or collapse by group.
+While adding transactions and editting, an additional input needs to be taken which is the expense type.
 When thats entered, the expense caps according to that type will be shown.
+We might need some adaptations to the overall budget cap , transaction json structures as well as the budget cap setting area

 4. Since the budget caps are constant across the months for most of the time,